-March 12, 1922 – Novelist and poet Jack Kerouac was born in Lowell, Mass.
-His most famous novel, “On the Road,” was published in 1957.
-On May 22, 2001, the original draft was sold at an auction for $2.2 million, a record for a literary manuscript at auction.
+March 12, 1922 – Novelist and poet Jack Kerouac was born in Lowell, Mass., and his most famous novel, “On the Road,” was published in 1957.

-March 12, 1923 - Dr. Lee DeForest demonstrated phonofilm.
-It was his technique for putting sound on motion picture film.
+March 12, 1923 - Dr. Lee DeForest demonstrated phonofilm, his technique for putting sound on motion picture film.

 March 12, 1928 - The St. Francis Dam Disaster took place and was the second-worst disaster in California history.